-Toshiba asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT" and "COMPANY."
-Toshiba further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
+TAI asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "DOCUMENT" and "COMPANY."
+TAI further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
 For example, AMD's uses of the phrases "with respect to this litigation or related litigation or proceedings," "reflect" and "discuss" are vague, overly broad and unduly burdensome, and seek the production of irrelevant documents and do not describe the documents sought with reasonable particularity.
-By way of further example, AMD's references to "All DOCUMENTS"

-sufficient to show" and "DOCUMENT retention policy or policies" are vague.
-Toshiba further objects to this request to the extent that it involves privileged, confidential or proprietary information of Toshiba.
+By way of further example, AMD's references to "All DOCUMENTS sufficient to show" and "DOCUMENT retention policy or policies" are vague.
+TAI further objects to this request to the extent that it involves privileged, confidential or proprietary information of TAI.
+Subject to and without waiving any objections, TAI will provide responsive non-privileged, non-confidential and non-proprietary documents in its possession, custody or control that are reasonably available.

-Dated: October 19, 2005

-THE BAYARD FIRM
+Dated: October 18, 2005 THE BAYARD FIRM